mulevyshnavi/Perodic-change-of-night-and-day-using-transition/README.md

 ## Overview

-* This task involoves the periodic change from night to day using transition property.By using the Pseudo-class selector of hover and tranition the periodic changes from night to day is done in a slow and gradual manner.
+* This task involoves the periodic change from night to day using transition property.By using the Pseudo-class selector of hover and transition the periodic changes from night to day is done in a slow and gradual manner.

 ## Steps involoved in this task
 ### Step-1:-Setting up the environment for night using background-property.